7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 ### Using Garbage Collector

-A garbage collector is included in `distage`, but has to be enabled explicitly:
+A garbage collector is included in `distage` by default, to use it parameterize the injector with garbage collection roots:

 ```scala
 import distage._